QuestPDF/QuestPDF-Documentation/docs/api-reference/rotate.md

 ## Free

-Rotates its content clockwise by a given angle.
+Rotates its content clockwise, around its center, by a given angle.

 ```csharp{24}
 container